Why Do Gay Men Have Problems Forming Long-Term Intimate Relationships?

 Brian: You took the words right out of my mouth.
 I was going to say that’s probably the big thing that I’m actually seeing lately, too, is men who are struggling with negotiating that relationship contract, and defining what is monogamy.
 What is non-monogamy?
 How do we feel about that?

-A lot of times that’s just not even really communicated, or it is initially communicated, but then it’s not revisited, and the people change, and then there’s more issues with infidelity occurring because that’s not clearly set with the boundaries.
+A lot of times that’s just not even really communicated, or it is initially communicated, but then it’s not revisited, and the people change, and then there are more issues with infidelity occurring because that’s not clearly set with the boundaries.
 I am definitely seeing a lot of that, too.

-I think it can work, but my belief is the … It can work in terms of open relationship, but the relationship has to be really rock solid, and it has to come from a place of we’re safe and secure.
+I think it can work, but my belief is the … It can work in terms of an open relationship, but the relationship has to be really rock-solid, and it has to come from a place of we’re safe and secure.
 We have a strong foundation, and now we have the flexibility to explore our sexuality with other people within certain parameters and guidelines.

 But if it comes from a place of, “I’m not getting what I want here, and I want to go elsewhere,” I think that’s really problematic.